After an accident insurance companies want to take statements. It’s how they document claims.

 Insurance companies have form books filled with questions designed to shade the facts.
 Their goals include skewing the facts of how an accident happened and minimizing the extent of injuries.
 Insurance company statements have a way of pushing you beyond the limit of what you know, getting you to admit you do not know certain details.

 It might be an accident detail.
-Something you did not notice or even think about before the tape recorder started rolling.
+Something you did not notice or even think about before the recording started.
 It might be some prior accident or injury not recalled at the moment but which they will verify by internal insurance industry indexing.
+For more on insurance questions and why they ask them, see our blog on setting the reserve and damaging your own case.

-Insurance companies will then wait for a later opportunity to use such misstatements to question your credibility.
+Insurance companies will then wait for a later opportunity to use such memory lapses to question your credibility.
 This is just one of many tactics employed to devalue, deny or delay claims.

 Retain Personal Injury Attorney Before Thinking About Statements